 I know, it sounds crazy, right?
 Using education to solve problems?

 You guys want to save everybody, and what's the result?
-Your prohibition has killed hundreds of millions since 1914 totally unnecessarily6, not only through contaminated product but through lack of education and the eruption of gunfire at country borders and on city streets.
+Your prohibition has killed millions since 1914 totally unnecessarily6, not only through contaminated product but through lack of education and the eruption of gunfire at country borders and on city streets.
 And yet you have the nerve to shudder at the election of Donald Trump?
 You (you prohibitionist) brought him to power by sitting by while prohibition put hundreds of thousands of minority voters in jail for using substances of which politicians disapprove.

 I'm picking on independents and democrats here, because the insurrectionists of our time apparently know what they're doing and don't give a damn.